 Gatco, or The Great American Tool Company, has been around since 1989 and has a wide variety of knife sharpening tools.
 President of Gatco, John Anthon promises each Gatco product is precision made and of the highest quality.

 Customers say with the help of this sharpener their knives went from dull and useless to sharp and ready to cut through just about anything.

 Another Gatco on the list, just further proving the quality of this company.

 This sharpener sells for a bargain price, and also has three stones.
 But they are all separate, not connected like the one mentioned above.

 However, it does come with an angle clamp to allow the user to control the angle at which they sharpen their knife.
 This allows you to sharpen at a consistent angle at all times.
-I personally have a similar model with a few more stones, the 10006 (click here to see the review).
+I personally have a similar model with a few more stones, the 10006 (click here to see my review).